waghatish/Sales-Data-Analysis/README.md

 Preferred Payment Mode: Cash on Delivery (COD) is the most popular payment method among customers (44%), followed by UPI (21%).

-Tools Used
+Tools Used:
 Visualization Tool: This dashboard appears to be built using a tool like Power BI or Tableau.

+Data Source:
-Data Source: The underlying data is likely from an Excel file.
+The underlying data is likely from CSV files.